Links (which can be custom-named by System Admins) is your intranet's links repository. It consists of two sections:

 Content and websites can only be embedded provided:

 - the site permits iframe editing

 When a URL is inspected on our end, it will be not be embeddable if it specifies an X-FRAME-OPTIONS header with value "DENY" or "SAMEORIGIN"

 If a URL is embeddable, but the content doesn't appear the way it should, it may be because of the limitations on what we allow (shown below):

 embeddedFrame.getElement().setPropertyString("sandbox", "allow-forms allow-popups allow-pointer-lock allow-scripts allow-popups-to-escape-sandbox");

 Embedding an HTML page

 Links also supports the embedding of HTML code for orgs that wish to add a custom page to their intranet that can then be accessed from their Main Navigation.
-(Note that this feature only provides support for an already-created HTML page, it is not a tool for creating an HTML page).

 1. To begin, select "Item" from the Links "+" menu.